brittanimorganfield/reading-notes/html-js-css.md

 Boxes are sized just enough to fit whatever content is inside of it.
 The most common ways to size a box are with percentages and pixels.

-If you have overflowing content, there's a property that tells the browser there's content inside of the box that is larger than its actual size. you can either hide the text or allow the user to scroll.
+If you have overflowing content, there's a property that tells the browser there's content inside of the box that is larger than its actual size.
+You can either hide the text or allow the user to scroll.

-every box has 3 available properties
+Every box has 3 available properties:
 - Border
 - Margin
 - Padding

-Without these things, you text would be on the edge of the box and would make it hard for users to read.
+Without these things, your text would be on the edge of the box and would make it hard for users to read.

 ## Control Flow with JS

 An array is a type of variable that stores a list of values.
-You shoudl consider using it when you;re working on a list or set of values that are related.
+You should consider using it when you're working on a list or set of values that are related.
 For example, a shopping list.